ahmadmdabit/RepoAIfy/README.md

 *   `"D:\engamd89-dev\dotnet\dotnet-utils\YourSourceDirectory"` with the absolute path to the directory containing the files you want to process.
 *   `"D:\engamd89-dev\dotnet\dotnet-utils\options.json"` with the absolute path to your configuration file.

+**Note:** The example above uses absolute paths for clarity within this CLI context.
+For improved portability, you might use relative paths (e.g., `--project RepoAIfy`) if running from the solution directory.

-By default, the output Markdown file(s) (e.g., `YourSourceDirectory.md`, `YourSourceDirectory_2.md`, etc.) will be created in an `ai-output` directory relative to where you run the command, as specified in `options.json`.
+By default, the output Markdown file(s) (e.g., `[Name of Your Source Directory].md`, `[Name of Your Source Directory]_2.md`, etc.) will be created in an `ai-output` directory relative to where you run the command, as specified in `options.json`.
+The `[Name of Your Source Directory]` part of the filename is derived directly from the name of the directory provided to the `--source` argument.

 ## Configuration (`options.json`)